UGC 10214

-Currently, the Astrophysics Group consists of 4 permanent professors (A. I. Díaz, R. Domínguez-Tenreiro, C. Eiroa, and G. Yepes), 6 Ramón y Cajal researchers, and about 20 postdoctoral researchers and Ph.D. students.
-Other members of the Department of Theoretical Physics and the IFT (e.g. Prof. J. García-Bellido, D. García-Cerdeño, B. Gavela, and C. Muñoz, among others) often carry out activities and expeditions towards cosmology and astroparticle physics, and several scientists from other institutions collaborate with the Group on a regular basis.
+Currently, the Astrophysics Group consists of 7 permanent professors, as well as several fellows, postdoctoral researchers, and Ph.D. students (cf. People).
+Other permanent members of the Department of Theoretical Physics and the IFT (e.g. J. García-Bellido, B. Gavela, and C. Muñoz, among others) often carry out activities and expeditions towards cosmology and astroparticle physics, and several scientists from other institutions collaborate with the Group on a regular basis.

 Star formation and exoplanets